Our Women's History Walking Tours

 Our Women Of Westminster walking tour starts at the Agatha Christie memorial on Cranbourn Street (see Map 1 below).

-The East End of London experienced through the struggles and achievements of Women!
-The East End has been an important area throughout London's rich history.
-A place of refuge, change, idealism but also crime and poverty, its full of stories that draw in locals and tourists alike.
+The East End has been an important area throughout London’s rich history.
+A place of refuge, change, idealism but also crime and poverty, it is full of stories that draw in locals and tourists alike.

 This walking tour aims to change the way the East End is seen, by highlighting the Women involved in the areas vibrant history.
-We will share the stories and locations important to Britain's First Feminist; Mary Wollstonecraft, the East London Suffragettes, Anna Maria Garthwaite, the Match strike of 1888 and much more!
-The walking tour starts outside Tower Hill Station next to the Tram Refreshment cart (see Map 2 below).
+We will share the stories and locations important to Britain’s First Feminist; Mary Wollstonecraft, the East London Suffragettes, silk designer Anna Maria Garthwaite, the Match strike of 1888 and much more!

 The area of Bloomsbury has, throughout history, been linked to London’s culture, intellects, artists and writers.
 Today while exploring the picturesque neighbourhood, with its cosy public squares, you can stumble across numerous blue plaques and statues marking where notable women once lived, worked and died.

-This walking tour which starts at the Cambridge Theatre in Seven Dials (see Map 3 below) will take you around Bloomsbury, walking in the footsteps of writer Virginia Woolf, World War Two Spy Noor Inayat Khan, abolitionist Mary Prince, Britain's first female dentist Lilian Lindsay and many more...!
+This walking tour will take you around Bloomsbury, walking in the footsteps of writer Virginia Woolf, World War Two Spy Noor Inayat Khan, abolitionist Mary Prince, Britain’s first female dentist Lilian Lindsay and many more…

 Map 1: